labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step3.md

         return super().__new__(meta, name, bases, methods)
 ```

-Now, modify the `Structure` class to use this metaclass:
+Now that we've defined the metaclass, we need to modify the `Structure` class to use it.
+This way, any class that inherits from `Structure` will benefit from the metaclass's functionality.

 ```python
 class Structure(metaclass=StructureMeta):